FreakC-Foundation/FreakC/README.md

 In "FreakC/Utilities/Scripts" there is a file called "FreakC.sublime-build" which is the Sublime Text's build system for FreakC.
 To use it, please paste it in the "C:\Users\admin\AppData\Roaming\Sublime Text 3\Packages\User" or wherever your Packages folder is.
 Then, make sure that you have setted the environment variable for FreakC.
 After that, you will be able to compiles FreakC codes in Sublime Text.

 ## Frameworks
-There are many frameworks in the utilities folder that you can use with HackerMan[fnc] in FreakC
+There are many frameworks in the utilities folder that you can use, I will definitely update the usage of them soon.

 ## 3.x Releases
 All the 3.x releases have the compiler rebuilt completely different from the 0.x, 1.x versions.
 It is now fast and versatile, with much more power and ability to make some standard programs.
 Compare to the 2.x releases, there are not much differences, but the 3.x releases removes all the troll commands.
 Why is that?
 Well, it's simply because we can't find any use for them, and they also slow the compiler down, and make the compiler 2 times heavier, so removing them is 100% required.